 PSYC3042 Intercultural Diversity and Indigenous Psychology

 This unit provides an overview of the principles and practice of cross-cultural psychology.
-It begins with an introduction to culture, social identity and group behaviour, as well as important considerations in cross-cultural research.
+It beings with an introduction to culture, social identity and group behavior, as well as important considerations in cross-cultural research.
 This will be followed by an exploration of major theories and research evidence for cross-cultural differences in key areas of psychology, including cognition, perception, psychosexual development, health, personality and psychopathology.
-Cross-cultural differences within social and organisational behaviour are also studied.
+Cross-cultural differences within social and organizational behavior are also studied.
 Finally, there will be a focus on Indigenous psychology, with particular emphasis on Indigenous psychology in Australia.

-articulate the strengths and limitations of cross-cultural research and develop a research proposal incorporating these
+- Demonstrate an understanding of the strengths and limitations of cross-cultural research and develop a research proposal incorporating these.

-demonstrate knowledge of the major theories and research evidence for cross-cultural differences in key areas of psychology, including cognition, perception, psychosexual development, health, personality and psychopathology
+- Demonstrate a critical knowledge of the major theories and research evidence for cross-cultural differences in key areas of psychology, including cognition, perception, psychosexual development, health, personality and psychopathology.

-demonstrate an understanding of the key concepts of indigenous psychology and how these relate to researching and working with Aboriginal and Torres Strait Islander Peoples in particular
+- Critically evaluate the key concepts of indigenous psychology and how these relate to researching and working with Aboriginal and Torres Strait Islander Peoples in particular.

-- demonstrate an awareness of the ethical issues associated with researching and offering psychological interventions to diverse populations
+- Demonstrate an awareness of the ethical issues associated with researching and offering psychological interventions diverse populations.

 Introduction to key concepts in cross-cultural psychology and cross-cultural research